 - Follow these tips to make bird netting a breeze

-Bird netting is one of the most common methods used to deter unwanted birds from a variety of properties.
+Bird netting is one of the most common methods used to deter unwanted birds from a variety of properties and structures.
 While this method may seem easy for DIY property protection, it can become a time-consuming chore if not done properly.
-Check out some of our bird netting do’s and don’ts to help make the process a little bit easier.
+It’s also important to properly install the netting in a way that does not cause damage to materials, properties or birds.
+Here are some bird netting do’s and don’ts to help make the process a bit easier.

 Assume All Bird Netting is the Same

 - What type of property are you protecting?
-Net types will be different for specific types of properties.
-The kind of nettings used for buildings and structures is not the same as nets used for gardening or crop protection.
+Net types will vary based on different types of properties.
+The kind of nettings used for buildings and structures is not the same as netting used for gardening or crop protection.